hjuutilainen/curl-for-munki/README.md

 ### Build with AutoPkg

-This repository includes an AutoPkg recipe to download the current release version of curl, compile it and package it.
+This repository includes an AutoPkg recipe which downloads the current release version of curl, compiles it and creates a pkg installer.

     $ git clone https://github.com/hjuutilainen/curl-for-munki.git
     $ cd curl-for-munki/autopkg
     $ autopkg run -v curlWithSystemOpenSSL.pkg.recipe

+### Build with Homebrew

+Building and packaging curl with Homebrew is not working anymore.
+It seems that Homebrew currently builds curl using Apple's own Secure Transport engine instead of OpenSSL.